• Latest

 What is Florida child support

-2. This chapter sets forth guidelines for calculating child support obligations and child support payment.
+2. This chapter sets forth guidelines for calculating child support obligations and child support payments.
 The chapter also includes provisions for determining the amount of child support owed when one party is a noncustodial parent and provides for the rebuttable presumption that the amount of child support calculated under the guidelines is correct.
 The chapter contains procedures for modifying child support payments based on changed circumstances.

 What is Florida paternity?